hannesojala/webgl-pbr/README.md

 The demo uses traditional first person camera controls (WASD + Mouse-look) and a debug toggle key (N) to switch between PBR rendering and viewing texture normal maps.

 It was tested on Firefox in Manjaro Linux.
 Some browsers may not support WebGL2 properly.
-If the models don't load (coffee cart, knight, and material spheres), there is a live demo at my [website](https://hannesojala.github.io/).
+If the models don't load (coffee cart, knight, and material spheres), there is a video demo at my [website](https://hannesojala.github.io/).